 Last year marked the dawn of a new era in mathematical holidays.
 Spearheaded by Dr. Michael Hartl, Tau Day (celebrated today, June 28th) is an attempt to draw awareness to what he sees as a fundamental error in the definition of the beloved circle constant .
 In particular, he (and others) argue that the more natural choice of the circle constant should be , which he affectionately dubs .
 I outlined the reasons for this in a post last year, though if you have the time, I highly encourage you to read Hartl’s Tau Manifesto.

 This year, I thought it would be nice to talk with Dr. Hartl in more detail about his inspirations for Tau Day, and where he envisions it in the future.
 He was gracious enough to agree to a brief interview, which I humbly submit to you here.

-Q: When did you first discover that was . . . → Read More: Second Annual Tau Day: Interview and Ideas!
+Q: When did you first . . . → Read More: Second Annual Tau Day: Interview and Ideas!

 Friends, as many of you may have noticed, Burger King has begun a promotion for its BK Stacker line of cheeseburgers.
 The ad focuses on Burger King’s Meat Mathematics Institute, where mathematicians from around the world gather to find ways to bring consumers a maximum amount of meat flavor for a minimum cost.
 Sadly, as of this writing, the ad is not available online, although this related video has made an appearance on YouTube.